 Introduction

-Any expression of dissatisfaction about the way in which Moriarty Law Limited have handled your case will be considered seriously and we will ensure that we respond promptly to any complaint.
+about the way in which Moriarty Law Limited have handled your case will be

 Moriarty Law Limited is committed to providing a professional, efficient and courteous service to all our clients and their customers.
 If you feel that we have failed to achieve an acceptable standard of politeness we want you to tell us.
 We regard this as an opportunity to monitor and improve our quality of service.
 We will investigate your concerns objectively and try to achieve a positive and speedy resolution.